Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 • Administration of rectal or vaginal medications

-However condescension towards similar actions.
-Despite their similarities, they do not break the fast.
+However are lenient towards similar actions.
+Despite their similarities, they don't break the fast.

 They include: